14 Ways to do Las Vegas Right (and Cheap!)

 5. Go sightseeing around the world

 Vegas gets a lot of hype for being a fabulous place to party, but I love it for its Disneyland-esque-ness.
 Spend some time walking from casino to casino, stopping in Paris, Venice, New York, Egypt, and more.
 You can spend days exploring the silly themes of Vegas hotels, all for free.
+And if you tire of that, you can even jump off the city’s tallest building!

 6. Park for free